Code-Institute-Submissions/Tayo-bet-Fix-Tips_AugResub/README.md

 * Clicked on Settings
 * Reveal Configvars
-* Assigned the appropriate values for the below:
+* Assigned the appropriate values for the environment variables.

-IP: 0.0.0.0
-PORT: 5000
-SECRET_KEY: FROM MONGODB DATABASE ACCESS,
-MONGO_URI: URI FROM MONGODB AND I CORRECTED USER AND DATABASE NAME.
-MONGODB_NAME: NAME OF THE DATABASE CREATED ON MONGODB COLLECTION.

 * I connected to Github on Heroku through the name of Repo through the setting on create new app.